freekode/tp2intervals/README.md

   or write directly to me iam@freekode.org.
 Add logs from your app, it can help a lot to resolve the issue.
 Or in case of TrainerRoad create HAR file
 * More info you can find on the forum https://forum.intervals.icu/t/tp2intervals-copy-trainingpeaks-and-trainerroad-workouts-plans-to-intervals/63375

-### Scheduling for the next day with TrainingPeaks free account
+### Info regarding scheduling for the next day with TrainingPeaks free account
 Officially you can't plan workouts for future dates, but practically you can plan workout for tomorrow with free TP account.
 You can plan workout for the next day relative to TP server local time.
 TP server local time is in UTC-6 time zone.